krausest/js-framework-benchmark/README.md

 `npm start`

-which starts a web browser
+which starts a web server

 `npm run selenium`